Lenoir Criminal Defense Attorney

 Contact a Lenoir Criminal Defense Attorney

-The criminal law attorneys at Helton, Cody & Associates, PLLC, a U.S. veteran-owned law firm, have been defending clients in court for over two decades.
+The criminal law attorneys at Law Office of Lyndon R. Helton, PLLC, a U.S. veteran-owned law firm, have been defending clients in court for over two decades.
 Contact our office in Lenoir today to discuss your criminal defense case with our defense attorneys and learn more about the strategies that can be used to help you obtain the best results before going into the courtroom.